I:01:02 University Committees

 20. International Education and Exchange Committee

 The International Education and Exchange Committee should be composed of fourteen (14) voting members as follows: two faculty representatives from each of the six academic colleges, which shall include a representative of the faculty-led study abroad programs, exchange programs and existing study abroad consortia (one member from each consortium); and two student representatives (one a current international exchange student and one a study abroad returnee.)
-Non-voting (ex officio) members include the Vice Provost for International Affairs (or designee), Director of Global Studies, Director of Education Abroad and Student Exchange, Director of Campus Recreation (or designee), Associate Athletic Director, Associate Dean of Graduate Studies (or designee), and Associate Dean of University College (or designee).
+Non-voting (ex officio) members include the Vice Provost for International Affairs (or designee), Director of Global Studies, and Director of Education Abroad.
 Faculty members will serve three-year terms; student members will serve one-year terms with the option to be re-appointed.
 Preference will be given to faculty members with experience in international education programs.

 The International Education and Exchange Committee shall be the advisory committee to the Office of Education Abroad in regard to administrative procedures and is responsible for promotion of education abroad opportunities; the evaluation and recommendation of all new study abroad and MTSU faculty and staff-led programs involving student travel; the establishment, application and maintenance of guidelines for safety and liability concerning student travel under the auspices of MTSU; review of study abroad evaluations for safety and liability as well as academic integrity; oversight of current exchange programs, study abroad consortium agreements and recommendations of new consortium agreements; and the facilitation of faculty teaching overseas.
 The annual activities report as well as committee recommendations are made to the Vice Provost for International Affairs.